Lou Bega: Career

-His first single "Mambo No. 5" became a world wide hit in 1999, charting at No. 1 in most European countries, including Germany, UK, France, and No. 3 in the United States.
+His first single "Mambo No. 5" became a world-wide hit in 1999, charting at No. 1 in most European countries, including Germany, UK, and France, and No. 3 in the United States.
 In France, "Mambo No. 5" spent twenty weeks at No. 1.
 It was also used by the British television broadcaster Channel 4 for their coverage of test match cricket between 1999 and 2005.

 On 19 July 1999, Bega released his debut album A Little Bit of Mambo, which peaked at No. 3 both in Germany and the U.S. While it charted moderately in the UK, peaking at only No. 50, it reached No. 1 in Austria, Canada, Finland, Hungary, and Switzerland.
 The second single, "I Got a Girl" charted well, entering the Top 10 in some European countries, including France, Finland and Belgium.
 The third single, "Tricky, Tricky", achieved No. 18 on the Canadian charts and No. 74 on the U.S. Billboard charts.
 In France, Bega did well also with his single "Mambo Mambo", which reached No. 11 on the French charts.

 Bega's second studio album Ladies and Gentlemen was released on 28 May 2001.
 The album failed to experience success similar to its predecessor in Bega's native market or internationally.
 It peaked at No. 54 in Germany, and No. 23 on Switzerland's album chart.
 The album produced two singles, "Just a Gigolo" and "Gentleman", both of which charted moderately.

 In 2002, the artist published a compilation titled King of Mambo and two years later another compilation, The best of Lou Bega, with which he regained some of the prominence.

 Bega released his third studio album Lounatic on 10 May 2005, which failed to enter the charts.

 On 21 May 2010, Bega released his fourth album titled Free Again, which also did not find much success on the charts.
 It only charted in Switzerland peaking at No. 78.

 Bega's fifth studio album A Little Bit of 80's was released on 28 June 2013, in Germany on Ariola (Sony Music).
 In this album, Bega again covered classic international hits including "Smooth Operator" (1984)" by Sade, "I'm So Excited" (1982) by The Pointer Sisters, "Vamos a la playa" (1983) by Righeira, "Red Red Wine" (1968) by Neil Diamond (a remake of which was a hit for UB40 during the 1980s) and "Karma Chameleon" (1983) by Culture Club.
 Bega's first single off his fifth album was his cover of the 1982 hit "Give It Up" by KC and the Sunshine Band, which was released in Germany on 14 June 2013.
 The song peaked at No. 6 in Germany.